briandrum/codes.forchagrin.com/_chapters/chapter-943-small-cell-design-guidelines.md

 would better fulfil the purposes of these Design Guidelines.

-14. _(n)_ A Facilities Operator shall remove or paint over any graffiti on the Facilities at Facility Operator’s sole expense as soon as practicable, but no later than thirty (30) days from the date the Facilities Operator receives notice of the graffiti.
+14. _(n)_ A Facilities Operator shall remove or paint over any graffiti on the Facilities at Facility Operator's sole expense as soon as practicable, but no later than thirty (30) days from the date the Facilities Operator receives notice of the graffiti.
 (Ord.
 2019-09.
 Passed 1-14-19.)